-3.33 Emergency Management
+3.32 Emergency Management

 The art of emergency preparedness and response is to minimise the effects of any emergency and to restore normal activities as soon as practical.
-The contractor must familiarise themselves with the Eskom emergency response plan and procedure.
-Periodic emergency drills must be undertaken to test the effectiveness of the plan.
-This must be recorded and provided on request.
+The contractor must familiarise themselves with the Transmission Real Estate emergency response plan and procedure.

-3.34 Non-Conformance and Compliance
+3.33 Non-Conformance and Compliance

-1. Any non-compliance to any health and safety requirement in this OHS specification is subject to discipline in terms of the Eskom Procurement and Supply Management Procedure.
+Any non-compliance to any health and safety requirement in this SHE specification is subject to discipline in terms of the Transmission Real Estate Procurement and Supply Management Procedure.